We are experiencing a problem with some of our phone lines which is causing delays in answering calls to some phone numbers. Read more

 The test is performed by a team including a consultant, a physiologist and a nurse.
 Patients are admitted to Thames Ward as a day patient, and the procedure and is usually performed under a light sedation.

-Patients are asked to cycle on the specially designed exercise bike which can tip the patient into a position allowing the physiologist to take images of their hearts while still cycling.
-This enables the consultant to see and measure dynamic changes to the patient's heart while they are exercising without having to use medication of any type.
+This will tip into a position allowing the physiologist to take images of your heart while cycling.
+This helps us to see and measure changes to your heart whilst exercising without having to use medication.

 You can call us on 01268 394155.